Critical incident declared as cyber attack affects major London hospitals

 “We are working urgently to fully understand the impact of the incident with the support of the government’s National Cyber Security Centre and our cyber operations team.”

-Synnovis chief executive Mark Dollar said that the attack has affected all of the company’s IT systems which has resulted in interruptions to “many of our pathology services”.
+Synnovis chief executive Mark Dollar confirmed the company had been victim of a ransomware cyberattack, adding: “This has affected all Synnovis IT systems, resulting in interruptions to many of our pathology services.

 “Regrettably, this is affecting patients, with some activity already cancelled or redirected to other providers as urgent work is prioritised.